Conceiva/MezzmoKodiPlugin/README.txt

 -  Fixed issue where if you tried to exit / start Kodi while the daily sync was running an exception error would occur due to a Kodi database locking contention.
--  Fixed issue with duplicate items being displayed in some Kodi playlists.
+-  Fixed issue with duplicate items being displayed in some Mezzmo playlists.
    Approximately every 32 or so items a duplicate would be displayed due to the Kodi 19 IP stack providing chunked responses and the indexing beginning with 0.